Go / No-Go supplier decision planning before china factory visit

 1. How many factories should we visit?

-Quantity does not create better decisions.
+Quantity does not improve decision quality.

 The risk is high.